knmcguire/crazyflie_ros2_experimental/README.md

 - ~~Have simulator run in simple mappingnode~~
 - ~~Have real crazyflie fly in simple mapper node~~
 - ~~Connect webots simulation to the SLAM toolbox~~
-- In Simulation tune the SLAM toolbox to work for 4 laser rangers (if possible)
+- ~~In Simulation tune the SLAM toolbox to work for 4 laser rangers (if possible)~~
+- If tunable, try out on real crazyflie + multiranger
 - Make node that makes a 360 scan message of a rotating crazyflie
-- If tunable, try out on real crazyflie + multiranger
-- Make a NAV2 package that can do something with the map
+- Connect 360 scan with slamtoolbox and see if it improves things
+- Try NAV2 on simple mapper node
 - Make 3d mapping vizualization
 - Implement wall following?
 - If available, use python bindings of the Crazyflie's onboard EKF
 - Try out new multi-zone multiranger deck

 ### Issues to solve
--~~ crazyflie_ros needs to publish odometry messages properly~~
+- ~~crazyflie_ros needs to publish odometry messages properly~~
-- replace manual crazyflie robot after webot's release
+- replace manual crazyflie robot after webot's release to 2022b